wp-plugins/wp-rss-multi-importer/readme.txt

 = Version 0.6 =
 * Fixed bugs in Lightbox and eliminated error message = Version 0.5 =
-* Added ability to include short descriptions - excerpts (if they exist in the RSS feed)
+* Added option to include short descriptions - excerpts (if they exist in the RSS feed)

+== Upgrade Notice ==

+= 2.40 =
+This version includes feed to post option and fixes several bugs